SpongeBob-369/CamLoPA-Code/README.md

 - Configure an external network card for wireless communication, to connect with your phone via an SSH tool (since nexmon-csi disables the wireless function, you will need to manually re-enable and configure it).
 - Set up another external network card with monitoring capabilities, ensuring it is set to monitor mode and named wlan2mon before use (the name can be modified in the code).

-## Detection and Localization
+### Detection and Localization
-Run camscan.py to automatically perform suspicious device detection and localization.
+Run **camscan.py** to automatically perform snooping camera detection and localization.
 During detection and localization, the user needs to follow the prompts and mimic the demonstration in the demo by walking for a total of 45 seconds.
+**location.py** is the localization algorithm.
+Due to the difference in the RSSI values returned by the Raspberry Pi’s network card compared to standard methods, this code includes APs with readings of -39dBm or higher (as reported by the built-in Raspberry Pi network card) in the scanning range.

+**Demo of CamLoPA**